 - You must have a backup that has been successfully run at least once.
-Open the Backup & Replication view, select the Backups node in the inventory pane.
+Open the Home view, select the Backups node in the inventory pane.
 Then expand the backup job and check if there exist VM backups that you can copy.

 To create a copy of the backup file:

-- On the Home tab, click the Backup Copy button to launch the New Backup Copy Job wizard.
+- On the Home tab, click the Backup Copy button and select VMware vSphere backup to launch the New Backup Copy Job wizard.

 - At the Job step of the wizard, specify a name for the created backup copy job.

 - In the Copy every field, specify a synchronization time interval, or the length for the backup copy cycle.